daidensacha/mp3-garden-journal/README.md

 	}
 ```
 #### Database Issues and Notes
 1. ***Linking garden_events with plants*** As explained, I used the plant ```ObjectId``` and store it as an ```ObjectId``` in the ```garden_event``` collection under the key name ```event_plant_id```.
-I initially tried using the plant ```name``` field, but encounted complications.
-I was storing the plant ```name``` in the ```garden_event``` collection, and using it to link the two.
-When the plant ```name``` was changed and updated, that method required coding in simultanious changes to the same field in ```garden_event```.
-It was my first lesson in why to use an immutable field for such linking, and I changed to using the plant ```ObjectId```.
+I initially tried using the plant ```name``` field but encountered complications.
+I stored the plant ```name``` in the ```garden_event``` collection and used it to link the two.
+When the plant ```name``` was changed and updated, that method required simultaneous coding changes to the same field in ```garden_event```.
+It was the first time I used an immutable field for such linking, and I changed to using the plant ```ObjectId```.
-It was a little complicated by the fact there is very little information written in simple terms for someone learning.
+It was a little complicated because there is very little information written in simple terms for someone learning.
 I  used the string format of the ```ObjectId``` in the select option, retrieve that when the form is POST"ed, insert it in ```event_plant_id:ObjectId("string_format")``` and store it as the ```ObjectId``` in the ```garden_events``` collection.
 This way, it is easy to loop through and compare items from the two collections to find a match for the ```ObjectId```.
-2. ***Time format*** I'm absolutely certain every developer encounters this, and has to learn it.
+2. ***Time format*** I'm sure every developer encounters this and has to learn it.
-Materialize Design datepicker allows you to format the required date however you want to get it, however it creates a string of the date and if you (like me) chose date in the MongoDB field type, it overwrites that and stores a string in the db collection field.
-When your expecing a date format, and try to display it in your HTML template, you will encounter Jinja errors.
+Materialize Design date picker allows you to format the required date however you want to get it.
+However, it creates a date string, and if you (like me) chose the date field type in MongoDB, it overwrites that and stores a string in the database collection field.
+You will encounter Jinja errors when you expect a date format and display it in your HTML template.
-In the jQuery function for the datepicker, my chosen format to display the date was ```format: "mmmm dd, yyyy",``` i.e. February 10, 2021.
+In the jQuery function for the date picker, my chosen format to display the date was ```format: "mmmm dd, yyyy",``` i.e., February 10, 2021.
 My solution was as follows.
 -	Step 1.
 Store string in variable. ```date_string = request.form.get("occurs_at")```
 -	Step 2.
 Convert string to ISODate ```date_object = pd.to_datetime(date_string)```
-	-	Note that I used Pandas here, for simplicity, as with datetime you need to specify the format of the date string being converted, i.e. ```date_object = datetime.strptime(date_string, '%B %d, %Y')``` .
+	-	Note that I used Pandas here, for simplicity, as with datetime, you need to specify the format of the date string you're converting, i.e. ```date_object = datetime.strptime(date_string, '%B %d, %Y')``` .
 View [Documentation for strptime() Behavior](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior)  along with a list of the Format codes.
 - Step 3.
-Upload the date to mongoDB.
-The date has been converted from ```"February 10, 2021"``` to ```2021-02-10T00:00:00.000+00:00``
+Upload the date to MongoDB.
+I converted the date from ```"February 10, 2021"``` to ```2021-02-10T00:00:00.000+00:00``

-	As I worked through the project, I had to use the datetime format codes to display the date as I wanted it to be displayed, so I got used to it and came to enjoy that it is easy to display the date in whatever format you wish.
-All my dates are stored in ISODate format in the MongoDB, unless I wanted to store it as a string.
-I have stored the month name in garden_events collection for indexing, so users can search and filter by month name.
+	As I worked through the project, I had to use the datetime format codes to display the date as I wanted to show it, so I got used to it and realized that it is easy to display the date in whatever format you want.
+I stored all my dates in ISODate format in MongoDB unless I wanted to keep it as a string.
+I have stored the month name in the garden_events collection for indexing, so users can search and filter by month name.

 ### 4. Skeleton

 #### Wireframing:
-The wireframes were compelted in Adobe XD, and I kept them simple, to display the layout of the required complonents.
-I have used Materializecss as the framework, and based my work around a simple free template I found at [materializecss themes](http://swarnakishore.github.io/MaterializeThemes/#themes).
+I completed the wireframes in Adobe XD, and I kept them simple to display the layout of the required components.
+I have used Materializecss as the framework and based my work around a simple free template I found at [materializecss themes](http://swarnakishore.github.io/MaterializeThemes/#themes).

 **Home page wireframes**
 ![Home Page](documentation/images/wireframes/wireframe-homepage.jpg)